Pecan Coconut Topped Brownie Pie

 - Spread evenly over the top of the baked brownie.

-The brownie pie on it’s own is good as is for dessert but I wanted to dress it up for celebrating.
+The brownie pie on its own is a delicious dessert but I wanted to dress it up for celebrating.
 I added a simple mixture of pecans and unsweetened coconut mixed with melted butter and a tablespoon of pure maple syrup for sweetness.